A penalized simulated maximum likelihood approach in parameter estimation for stochastic differential equations: Acknowledgements

 \section{Acknowledgements}

 This material is based upon work supported by the National Science Foundation under Grant No. EF-0914489 (Sun and Hoeting).
-The research work of Chihoon Lee is supported in part by the Army Research Office (W911NF-12-1-0494) and the National Security Agency (H98230-12-1-0250).
+The research work of Chihoon Lee is supported in part by the Army Research Office (W911NF-14-1-0216) and the National Security Agency (H98230-12-1-0250).
 This research also utilized the CSU ISTeC Cray HPS System, which is supported by NSF Grant CSN-0923386.
 We are grateful to N. Thompson Hobbs for introducing us to this problem, and Michael W. Miller and the Colorado Division of Parks and Wildlife for sharing the data.
 We would like to thank John Geweke and Garland Durham for stimulating conversations.
+We also appreciate the Associate Editor and the reviewers for their insightful suggestions that have greatly enhanced the manuscript.